 In most U.S. states, a dram shop law allows someone who is injured by an intoxicated person to sue the person or company that provided alcohol or drugs to the intoxicated person.
 In California, a person hurt by an intoxicated minor may sue a vendor, such as a bar or store, who provided alcohol or drugs to the intoxicated minor.
 However, California state law does not allow an injured person to sue a social host who gives intoxicants to a minor.
 The social host ordinances provide consequences in social host situations.

 If you or someone you love has been injured in a motor vehicle accident involving a drunk driver, please contact San Diego auto accident injury attorney Steven A. Elia.
-The Law Offices of Steven A. Elia have successfully handled numerous injury cases.
+The Elia Law Firm, APC have successfully handled numerous injury cases.
 We will fight to protect your rights and win you the compensation you deserve.
 Call 619-444-2244 today to schedule a consultation.